Topics in Probability, Parametric Estimation and Stochastic Calculus: The exponential family and generalized linear models

 \begin{definition} Let $Y$ be a random variable whose pdf (or mdf), say $\psi(y;\theta)$, depends on an unknown parameter $\theta \in \mathbb{R}$.
 Then we say that $\psi$ belongs to the {\em exponential family} if it takes the form

 where $\phi>0$ is the {\em dispersion parameter} and $\xi$, $b$ and $c$ are known functions.
 In this case, $\xi=\xi(\theta)$ is the {\em natural parameter} of $Y$. \end{definition}

 We represent this by $Y\sim {\sf ExpFam}(\xi,\phi)$, leaving implicit the dependence on $b$ and $c$.
+For simplicity, we assume that $\phi$ is known.
 To ensure that $\theta$ is well defined as a function of $\xi$, we assume throughout that $\xi'\neq 0$, with the prime meaning derivative with respect to $\theta$.
 The next result shows that the expectation and variance of $Y$ may be expressed as rational functions of derivatives of $\xi$ and $b$ up to second order.

 \begin{proposition} Under the conditions above there hold

 \end{proposition}

 \begin{proof} The log-likelihood (for a single observation of $Y$) is